Exciting Two-Week Northern Lights Winter Vacation in Iceland

 After this, you'll check into comfortable accommodation in Reykjavik, the world's northernmost capital city.
 You can spend days sightseeing in the city and taking exciting day trips.

 In addition to these optional tours, you'll have incredible experiences included in the price of your vacation package.
-Glacier hiking and whale watching are always popular activities, but one of the highlights of your trip is sure to be an ice cave tour.
+An absolute highlight of your journey is a dedicated crystal blue ice cave tour within the Vatnajokull Glacier.
 Descending into a bright-blue ice cave to see the dramatic shapes and colors is a once-in-a-lifetime experience.

 You'll have 13 nights in Iceland (including seven in countryside hotels away from urban light pollution), meaning you'll also have a good chance of spotting the wonder of the northern lights.
 Witnessing the aurora borealis dancing in the sky above you is something you'll never forget.